highlight/highlight/blog-content/lw4-d3-trace-viewer-and-flame-graph.md

 ### Flame Graphs for Efficient Analysis

-Highlight's new Flame Graphs are allow you to swiftly see where time is being spent in a trace.
+Highlight's new Flame Graphs allow you to swiftly see where time is being spent in a trace.
 This visual representation makes it easier to pinpoint performance bottlenecks and areas requiring attention in your application.

 ### Trace Details in Network Request Sessions
 Imagine you're browsing a user's Session Replay recording.